 It’s time to pop the kettle on and make yourself a brew, because we’ve got something really rather special which we’d like to share with you..
 And that’s where our ambitious intentions of a rhyming blog post end as we hand over to a professional…

-We are thrilled to present a brand new poetry collection by one of the Nations favourite poets, Pam Ayres, not only has she is one of the few authors who has had books in the Sunday Times bestseller charts in almost every decade since the 1970s she has been a hugely successful writer, broadcaster, and entertainer for over 40 years.
-Up in the Attic is sensitive, observant collection of rhymes beautifully illustrated by Arena Illustrator Susan Hellard.
+We are thrilled to present a brand new poetry collection by one of the Nations favourite poets, Pam Ayres.
+Not only is she one of the few authors who has had books in the Sunday Times bestseller charts in almost every decade since the 1970s, but she has also been a hugely successful writer, broadcaster, and entertainer for over 40 years.
+Up in the Attic is a sensitive, observant collection of rhymes beautifully illustrated by Arena Illustrator Susan Hellard.

 A hilarious, reflective and profound collection of poetry featuring funny and often poignant illustrations by Susan Hellard which work in tandem with the text perfectly.
 From the dubious joy of being an exhausted, panic-stricken hostess in ‘The Dinner Party’ or feelings of unease about pub tableware in ‘Don’t Put My Dinner on the Slate!’, to a poignant reflection of war in ‘Down the Line’ and the bittersweet nostalgia of ‘Up in the Attic’, this new collection will tickle and move readers in equal measure.
 This is the fourth collection of Pam’s poems that Sue has had the pleasure in illustrating and the collaboration continues to strengthen from book to book.